jjsa99/Lidart/README.md

 ```

+## How to run the setup

 ### Run the cameras
-In order to run the cameras it is necessary to use the third party library created by anqixu(https://github.com/anqixu/).\\
+In order to run the cameras it is necessary to use the third party library created by anqixu(https://github.com/anqixu/).
 When opening the repo, the path is :
 ``` bash
 ~/catkin_ws/src/ueye_cam/launch/